 Sclerotherapy involves the injection of a solution into the damaged vein with a very tiny needle.
 The solution damages the lining of the broken capillary which causes the vein to close.
 Your body naturally reabsorbs the vein and it disappears.
 At Vein Specialists of the Carolinas our professional sclerotherapist will determine which solution is best for your veins.
 Depending on the number and severity of your spider veins, more than one session may be required.
 When larger varicose veins are treated with sclerotherapy, the solution is foamed to completely fill the larger vein.

 At Vein Specialists of the Carolinas we use a vein light to help identify the best area to inject large clusters of spider veins.

 Benefits of Sclerotherapy

 - Several veins are treated with a single session

 - The vast majority of patients are very happy with the results

 - Sclerotherapy is easier to tolerate and more effective than laser treatments

 Recovery After Sclerotherapy

-In most patients, sclerotherapy successful damages approximately 80% of the veins that are treated, so you may need a follow-up treatment to achieve this level of success depending on the number and severity of the spider veins.
+In most patients, sclerotherapy successful gets rid of more than 90% of the veins that are treated.
+Many patients will require a follow-up treatment to achieve this level of success depending on the number and severity of the spider veins.
 Pharmaceutical use requirements limit the amount of the solution that can be administered in a single day.
 If you have a larger series of spider veins or varicose veins, we may require multiple appointments over the course of a few weeks.
 While the veins treated are permanently closed many patients will develop more spider veins in the future and will need to come annually to keep their legs spider vein free.

 Limitations of Sclerotherapy